milos-pujic/cypress-cucumber-e2e-tests/docs/execute-e2e-minikube.md

 That will:

 1. Build Docker Image containing Cypress and your Tests tagged with `e2e:latest`
-2. Start Restful Booker Platform in local kubernetes under `restful-booker-platform` namespace
+2. Start Restful Booker Platform in local Kubernetes under `restful-booker-platform` namespace
     - Available at `http://kube.local`.
-3. Start Sorry-Cypress in local kubernetes under `sorry-cypress` namespace
+3. Start Sorry-Cypress in local Kubernetes under `sorry-cypress` namespace
     - Director available at `http://kube.local:1234`
     - API available at `http://kube.local:4000`
     - Dashboard available at `http://kube.local:8080`
     - Minio Object Storage available at `http://kube.local:9000` and `http://storage.sorry-cypress:9000`
       - username: `sorry-cypress`
       - password: `cypress-sorry`
-4. Create 4 Kubernetes Cron Jobs in local kubernetes under `e2e-tests` namespace
+4. Create 4 Cron Jobs in local Kubernetes under `e2e-tests` namespace
     - scheduled-e2e-chrome (scheduled for 9:00 each day)
     - scheduled-e2e-firefox (scheduled for 9:10 each day)
     - scheduled-e2e-electron (scheduled for 9:20 each day)